Kanazawa Station

 Day trip from Kanazawa to Wakura Onsen

-Wakura Onsen is a 1,200 year-old luxury hot spring resort on the Noto Peninsula’s Nanao Bay.
+Wakura Onsen is a 1,200-year-old hot spring resort on the Noto Peninsula’s Nanao Bay.
 According to legend, the hot springs were first discovered by a fisherman who saw a heron bathing its injured wing in the warm spring waters.
-These soothing mineral waters are now famous for their many health benefits and can be enjoyed at any of the many hotel spas that overlook the sea.
-Wakura Onsen is really easy to get to by car or train and there is also a special excursion train which can be fun too.
+These mineral-rich waters have long been famous for their health benefits, and the historic public bath and a limited number of ryokan make Wakura Onsen a rewarding side trip from Kanazawa.
+The town was badly affected by the 2024 Noto Peninsula earthquake, and rebuilding and seawall work continue in some areas, so check official Wakura Onsen lodging and facility notices before booking or setting out.

 Wakura Onsen seaside hotels